 Summing Up

 Measuring quality in healthcare involves a comprehensive approach that considers various aspects of patient care and outcomes.
-Here are some common methods and indicators used to measure healthcare quality.
+Here are the common methods and indicators used to measure healthcare quality.

 Clinical indicators